bloc97/Anime4K/Preprint.md

 Intuitively, single image super-resolution is defined as recovering high-frequency residuals ***r*** using the low frequency data ***LR_U*** (the blurry, low resolution image).
 Common edge refinement algorithms such as unsharp masking<sup>**[6]**</sup> take the low resolution image, extract the low resolution image's residual by computing the difference between the low resolution image with a even lower resolution of that image, then it thins and sharpens that residual to finally add it to **LR_U**.
 This method creates ringing and overshoot commonly seen on existing sharpening algorithms.
 We need something better that does not distract the viewer.

-Learning-based algorithms take in **LR_U** and try to predict the residual ***r*** with a neural network, a sparse dictionnary or look for self similarity in the image.
-Unfortuately learning based methods are for now too slow for real-time applications, but we cannot ignore their effectiveness.
-Algorithms such as waifu2x or VDSR vastly outperforms any other general-purpose upscaling algorithms.
+Learning-based algorithms take in **LR_U** and try to predict the residual ***r*** with a neural network, a sparse dictionary or look for self similarity in the image.
+Unfortunately learning based methods are for now too slow for real-time applications, but we cannot ignore their effectiveness.
+Algorithms such as waifu2x or VDSR vastly outperform any other general-purpose upscaling algorithms.

 However, we will take advantage of the fact that our upscaling algorithm only needs to work on a **single** type of content (animation), thus we might have a chance to match (or even outperform) learning-based algorithms.

 ## Proposed Method

 Generally, animation frames do not contain a lot of textures, they are mostly composed of flat shaded objects and lines.
-Thus, a human can quickly recongnize a low-quality upscale of an anime, since even slight bit of bluriness is noticeable.
+Thus, a human can quickly recognize a low-quality upscale of an anime, since even slight bit of bluriness is noticeable.

 Instead of going for a general purpose upscaling algorithm, we decided to find a good edge-refinement algorithm.
 Crisp edges are more important to anime upscaling than recovering small details such as texture.